 - Embossed and/or textured.
 This style doesn't match the grain in the printed image but it still fool the eye somewhat.

 - Distressed or hand scraped.
 Gives the laminate an antiqued appearance due to the nature of the photo layer.
 (It isn't actually hand-scraped, by the way!)

 You'll find laminates in thicknesses ranging from 6 to 12 mm.
 (Manufacturers may include the thickness of the underlayment in calculating that thickness.)
 While the thickness has no impact on dent resistance, thicker laminate is easier to install, echoes less when walked on, and looks and feels like a higher-quality product.
 It's advisable to choose a product that's 10 to 12 mm thick.
-Your floor will feel like it's better quality, and the thickness will help the laminate resist bending that can result if the subfloor is uneven and not perfectly level.
+Your new floors will feel like it's better quality, and the thickness will help the laminate flooring resist bending that can result if the subfloor is uneven and not perfectly level.